3rd Annual Aquasana Water Quality Survey Shows the Surprising Generation Gaps in How Americans View "Water Quality"

 According to the survey, one in five Baby Boomers (people born between 1946 and 1964) say they know a lot about the quality of the unfiltered tap water in their home, more than any other age group.
 However, they’re also the least likely to filter it compared with other age groups.
 In fact, Baby Boomers are 44% less likely to use a water filter than other age groups.
 As for why, nearly two-thirds (61%) say it’s because they don’t think it’s necessary.
 That's 32% higher than other age groups.

-A 2021 Pew Research Center study found Baby Boomers have the highest trust in government compared to all other generations, with the exception of the Silent Generation (people born from 1928 to 1945).
+In April 2021 (around the time our survey was conducted), a Statista report found that Baby Boomers were more likely than other generations to trust the government always or most of the time.
 We also found that more than half (52%) of Baby Boomers are confident in the quality of their city’s water supply, indicating high trust in the public drinking water infrastructure system.
 This is in contrast with the national consensus, as there has been a decline in confidence of water infrastructure among the U.S. population as a whole.
 In fact, another survey found that 78% of people across all demographics support proposals to reinvest in the nation’s water infrastructure, and only 47% of individuals rate the U.S.’s current water infrastructure as “good.”

 For the Baby Boomers who do filter their water at home, our survey found that health is a major motivator.
 In fact, Baby Boomers were the most likely age group (58% more likely) to say they began filtering their water because they developed a new focus on their own or their families’ health.
 This is likely tied to the increased importance of drinking water as you age and hydrating with clean, filtered water that’s free from potentially harmful contaminants.